-I love the writers I meet through Story Is a State of Mind.
+I love the writers I meet through the Story Intensive.
 We know this: we are all stripped and exposed and raw when we write with honesty and vulnerability, pulling from the deep and mysterious wherever-fiction-comes-from place.
 (If you are writing fiction, you can’t hide.
 You are there on the page.)
 It’s so terribly risky, but so gratifying to communicate from here, meeting writer to writer.
 This is my favorite part of being a teacher.

-Story Is a State of Mind—its format, its participants, its Sarah-ness—holds this seemingly paradoxical vulnerable yet safe and supportive space.
+The Story Intensive—its format, its participants, its Sarah-ness—holds this seemingly paradoxical vulnerable yet safe and supportive space.
 We are all finding our balance on the same vast, exhilarating, and terrifying wave and (ideally) are so engaged in our own ride that we can only look over at our comrades and yell woohoo and marvel together.
-This, to me, seems to be the Story Is a State of Mind effect.
+This, to me, seems to be the Story Intensive effect.
 I love this.
 Because if you are devoting time to your writing, having fun and taking risks, there is no room for judgment or competition or all that ego ego blah blah that kills the writing.
 There is room for awe, virtual high fives, good writing.

-I watch students get churned up by the Story Is a State of Mind writing practices (with excitement or resistance) into a delicious state of fertile chaos, and I am forced (in a welcome way) to read work-in-progress from as open a place as it takes to write.
+I watch students get churned up by the writing practices (with excitement or resistance) into a delicious state of fertile chaos, and I am forced (in a welcome way) to read work-in-progress from as open a place as it takes to write.
 Whether I’m reading a short exercise or the story drafts, I am pulled in and pulverized and put back together with a few missing pieces, or maybe a few extra (again, in a welcome way).
 And from there, I get to give feedback. it’s sun-in-the-brain-blasting, endurance-testing fun.